aleks73337/image-tagging/README.md

 * Returns list of hashtags with probabilities.
   * ```[ { "Hashtag#1" : 0.2 }, { "Hashtag#2" : 0.3 }, { "Hashtag#3" : 0.5 } ]```
 #### Prototype
-* Can be implemented as an offline app, which provides a list of hashtags by giving an image path.
+* Can be implemented as an offline app.
+  * Provides a list of selectable hashtags by giving an image path.
+  * Have a button to copy all selected at once.
 * SG: Make a Chrome extension.

 ### Responsibilities